Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 As a travel blogger, don’t you get lots of stuff free?
 How does that impact your budget?

 While most of my travels are paid for by me (including my day-to-day living expenses), I do sometimes get free or discounted things.
-Mostly, this includes the occasional free hotel or B&B room, occasional free products to try and review (like my hiking backpack and Luna’s carrier), and even more occasional free passes to activities (like my passes to walk the Dubrovnik city walls).
+Mostly, this includes the occasional free hotel or B&B room or discounted Airbnb stay, occasional free products to try and review (like my hiking backpack and Luna’s carrier), and even more occasional free passes to activities (like our passes to walk the Dubrovnik city walls).

-For the most part, the freebies are fairly rare and don’t have a very big impact on my budget, mostly because if I couldn’t afford the activities, rooms, etc. I get free, I’d just replace them with cheaper or free activities, places to stay, etc. If I couldn’t get a free spa day in Dubrovnik, for instance, I’d probably go to the salon for a $20 head massage and hairstyle.
+For the most part, the freebies are fairly rare and don’t have a very big impact on my budget, mostly because if I couldn’t afford the activities, rooms, etc. I get free, I’d just replace them with cheaper or free activities, places to stay, etc. If I couldn’t get a free spa day in Dubrovnik, for instance, I’d either pay for one (perhaps at a slightly less fancy spa) or go to the salon for a $20 head massage and hairstyle.

 What’s your safety net?
 What would you do if you suddenly couldn’t work remotely?

 When I left to travel, I had enough money to live for a year with no income.
-Today, I could go much longer if I was willing to dip into retirement savings, so if everything imploded tomorrow, I’d be stressed as all get out, but not destitute.
+Today, I could probably go two-plus years, so if everything imploded tomorrow, I’d be stressed as all get out, but not destitute.

 If I suddenly couldn’t work remotely for some reason, I would attempt to get a visa for somewhere in Europe and base myself there.
 If I had to get a full-time job, I’d look for something with a lot of vacation time, probably working in content strategy with a writing component.